MatiasOrlando/u-travel-final/README.md

 Destination Selection: Users can browse a limited catalog of countries and select the one they would like to visit.
 Within each country, they can choose from available cities to further narrow down their destination preferences.

-Activity Filtering: After selecting a city, users can apply various filter criteria such as budget, travel dates, travel companions (solo, couple, family, friends), age range of travelers, and interests (art, adventure, gastronomy, culture, nature, sports, and relaxation).
+Activity Filtering: After selecting a city, users can apply various filter criteria such as budget, travel dates, travel companions (solo, couple, family, friends), age range of travelers, and interests (art, adventure, gastronomy, culture, nature, sports, relaxation, etc).
 This helps in tailoring the activities and experiences that best match their preferences.

 Personalized Itinerary and Activity Proposals: Based on the selected filters, the app generates a proposed itinerary with activities that align with the user's interests.
 Users can review these suggestions and proceed to confirm their bookings.